Wyndham Portal, 1st Viscount Portal: Later life

 In 1935, he was made chairman of the Bacon Development Board, and, in April 1939, he was made was regional commissioner for Wales under the Civil Defence Scheme.

 In 1940, he became the chairman of the Coal Production Council, and he served in government as Additional Parliamentary Secretary to the Ministry of Supply from 1940 to 1942, and as Minister of Works and Planning from 1942 to 1944.

-In 1935, he accepted the chairmanship of the British Olympic Association and thus led the British team in the 1936 Olympic games in Berlin.
+In 1935, he accepted the chairmanship of the British Olympic Association and thus led the British team in the 1936 Olympic Games in Berlin.
 That experience made him the perfect president of the 1948 Olympic Games in London.

+After the war, in 1945, he became the last chairman of the Great Western Railway (GWR).
+A GWR Castle Class locomotive, numbered 7000, was named Viscount Portal in his honour in 1946.
+The GWR ceased to exist upon nationalisation and amalgamation into British Railways in 1948.

+Portal was Lord Lieutenant of Hampshire from 1947 until his death in 1949.

+Titles and honours

+In 1917, he was awarded the Distinguished Service Order and appointed a Member of the Royal Victorian Order (MVO).